-The inaugural release of this ambitious sparkling from the Anderson & Marsh partnership (aka Eleana Anderson of Mayford and Jo Marsh of Billy Button Wines) comes five years after its inception.
+This is the third release of this ambitious sparkling from the Anderson & Marsh partnership (aka Eleana Anderson of Mayford and Jo Marsh of Billy Button Wines).

-Intended to emulate the fine, racy, pure styles of Blanc de Blanc that they have always enjoyed, the pair sought out the coolest sites in the region.
+Intended to emulate the fine, racy, pure styles of Blanc de Blancs that they have always enjoyed, the pair sought out the coolest sites in the region.
 Premium parcels of hand-picked Chardonnay were selected from the Mayford and Dalbosco vineyards in Porepunkah at the cool southern end of the Alpine Valleys wine region in Victoria’s mountainous north east.
-Naturally, a traditional method of bottle fermentation was the only option considered.
-With such a fine, taut style the pair knew that a long lees maturation in bottle would be paramount to develop complexity and texture.

-Delicate white flowers, citrus blossom and almond nougat aromas lift gloriously from the glass.
+Delicate white flowers, roasted almonds, citrus blossom and honey nougat aromas lift gloriously from the glass.
 Freshness and purity abound.
 Brioche, yoghurt, oatmeal and cooking spices give complexity.
 There is an ethereal lightness of step.
 It dances on the tongue, with creamy mousse, fine bubbles and focused acid line.
 Balance and delicacy to the end.